itsasolution/HotWax-Workshop-/README.md

 # For Hardik Bhaiya
-His teaching style was polite, friendly, and engaging, making the session enjoyable and easy to follow.
-He had a natural ability to capture everyone’s attention, and his approachable nature encouraged us to participate actively.
+If you are reading this, Thankyou for the amazing session, your teaching style was polite, friendly, and engaging, making the session enjoyable and easy to follow. you had a natural ability to capture everyone’s attention, and his approachable nature encouraged us to participate actively.

 Overall, it was a great learning experience.
 The workshop not only provided a clear understanding of Git and GitHub but also boosted my confidence in using these tools effectively.